MichielsenM/mesa-summer-school-2023/docs/Maxilab.md

 <strong>Compile and run</strong> Do <code>./mk</code> and <code>./rn</code> and see what has changed with our new mixing scheme <br><br>
 </p></details></hint>

-At this point your `IGW_D_mix subroutine should look like this:
+At this point, your `IGW_D_mix subroutine should look like this:

 <div class="filetext-title"> run_star_extras.f90 </div>
 <div class="filetext"><p><pre class="pre-filetext">